 Instead of going all-in, you should pointedly set a budget that you can afford to lose in its entirety.
 If your startup crashes immediately and you can’t recover any of the money you put in, you shouldn’t face any financial trouble.
 Ideally, you should still have some savings to support your next business venture (here’s how to create a budget).

 Keep in mind that this isn’t just about regular operational costs: it’s also about your initial costs to some extent.
 What equipment do you need for your new business?
 What will make you maximally efficient?
 A new desk?
 A coffee machine?
 A couple of external displays for your laptop, and maybe even a hard drive docking station to neaten things up?
-There are two key considerations that go into the decision-making process:
+There is a key considerations that go into the decision-making process:

 Before you invest in something, then, think about whether you really need it for your business, and whether you can afford to leave it for a later date.
 In all likelihood, you can give it time.

 Tip #3: Outsource Everything Except For Your Core Tasks

 Part of the intimidation factor of entrepreneurship is simply the amount of work required for a startup.
 You need a brand, complete with a full set of thought-out brand guidelines.
 You have to build a high-quality website.
 You need rigorous financial management.
 You have to come up with a compelling value proposition to make you competitive.
 Your content marketing strategy needs to garner traffic and earn the trust of your target audience.

 That’s a lot of work for one person, which is why the solopreneur life is exhausting.
 Don’t take that approach.
 However, don’t hire full-time staff yet either because that will only heap more pressure on you.
 Being responsible for the well-being of others will lead to major feelings of guilt if you can’t deliver success.
 So what should you do? *SPOILER ALERT* If you read the subheading, you already know the answer.
 You should outsource everything except for your core tasks.